-More information can be found on the American Physical Therapy Association website.
+More information can be found at the American Physical Therapy Association website.

 What are my career choices?

+PTAs work in hospitals, nursing homes, outpatient clinics, home health agencies, rehabilitation hospitals, schools, pediatric facilities, and specialized clinics.
 PTAs may serve in leadership roles such as management of facilities or director of clinical education for facilities.
-Qualified PTA’s may also teach in accredited colleges and universities.
+Qualified PTA’s may also teach in CAPTE accredited colleges and universities.

 How long is the program?